-Throughout his career, former Liverpool forward Ryan Babel has had the tools to become a real great of the game.
+Throughout his career, former Liverpool winger Ryan Babel has had the tools to become a real great of the game.
 It’s a travesty that the pieces never quite fell into place for him.

 It’s strange to look at one man over the course of a decade and a half and balance current brilliance with standout moments from the past, only to find yourself accepting that his ‘moment’ has almost certainly passed.

 However, the more we look back at the Dutchman’s time in the game, the more we think an enigmatic career can sometimes be better than one of more traditional greatness.